KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### Why you, as a Python developer, should learn Rust

 Main philosophical difference between Rust and Python: "Rust surfaces many Python runtime errors at compile time."

-Rust has an emphasis on type and memory-safety."
+Rust has an emphasis on type and memory-safety.

 Rust's safety and reliability guarantees:
 * Explicit mutability